aielte-research/MedSegPretrainImageNet/README.md

 # Enhancing pretraining efficiency for medical image segmentation via transferability metrics

-This repository contains the code and all the results related to the paper “Enhancing pretraining efficiency for medical image segmentation via transferability metrics”.
+This repository contains the code and all the results related to the paper “Enhancing pretraining efficiency for medical image segmentation via transferability metrics” (arXiv:[2410.18677](https://arxiv.org/abs/2410.18677)).

 ## Reproducibility